Polymer Clay Tools from Every Department!

 I use this more than I thought I would.
 I do a lot of mixed media pieces and sometimes you need something to “scrape” off attached elements.
 This is great to file down shanks from buttons once you’ve cut them off, file off rough edges from wires, and so much more.
 I’ve only had this about 2 months, but I use it at least once a week.
 You can find them in your local beauty department at the local pharmacy or here on Amazon – please be sure to buy a metal file and not a cardboard file as they just don’t hold up.

 You can see I embedded my needle into red clay with a hunk of “dirty white” that I had laying around and twisted into a chunky rope style.
 I use this for everything, from smoothing seams to creating button & bead holes.
-This is an invaluable tool and my all time favorite.
+This is an invaluable tool and my all-time favorite.
 The possibilities for use are endless, but I highly recommend buying one and trying it yourself.
 They are less than $2.00 for two of them at your local craft store.
 You can find them in with the plastic accessories for knitting and darning.
 Make sure you buy the blunt and really fat needles.
 Here’s a link to them on Amazon where you can be sure you have the right kind.

 Every sculptor needs a pair of tweezers to lift beads, place gems, move around tiny pieces of clay that your fingers are too “chunky” for, and every other thing you can think of.
-These however are not not often found in craft stores, but rather in your beauty section.
+These however are not often found in craft stores, but rather in your beauty section.
 Do not get the plastic kind, but rather the metal tweezers.
 I prefer the slant-tipped tweezers, but again it’s your preference.

 Straight Pin or Needle Tool:

 Another invaluable tool.
 I use this tool literally a hundred times when I work with clay.
-This specific tool is the one I use to indent Parker’s eyes, remove tiny “blemishes” from finished clay pieces (other clay colors, kitten fur, dust, etc), and even to add accents to finished mokume gane blends.
+This specific tool is the one I use to indent Parker’s eyes, remove tiny “blemishes” from finished clay pieces (other clay colors, kitten fur, dust, etc), and even add accents to finished mokume gane blends.
 I embedded the cute little “dot” into a hunk of scrap white and decorated mine with stars and then baked it.
 Covering your tools is a great way to keep you motivated and to tell your tools apart.
 Find straight pins in your local craft store in the sewing section, they usually come about 25-50 in a little plastic box.
-Or you can purchase a Kemper needle tool for clayers here.
+Or you can purchase a needle tool here.

 And last, but not least is a knitting needle.
 This is the first knitting needle I ever purchased and it’s still my favorite to this day.
 What size is it?
 I could never tell you…but I use it for everything.
 Primarily I use this tool to join seams and blend clays together.
 The subtle rolling motion against clay allow seams to literally disappear.
 It also works wonderfully for making large holed beads and to make tube beads on.
 You can find knitting needles in the yarn, knitting, and crochet sections of your local craft store.
 This is an awesome knitting needle set on Amazon that ships FREE and has LOTS of different needle sizes to help get into big or small spaces.